-B. Google Has Misused Its Position as a Market Dominant Platform to Strong-Arm News Publishers Into Inequitable Arrangements negotiations that would allow the news industry to attempt to negotiate compensation and control if the playing field were remotely equal.
+B. Google Has Misused Its Position as A Market Dominant Platform to Strong-Arm News Publishers into Inequitable Arrangements

+A court taking a hard, fresh look at Google would likely find that many of its current uses of newspaper content exceed what fair use permits - and thus, that Google has no legal right to use this content absent a license.
+Given that reality, Google should be entering into fair negotiations, and mutually acceptable written agreements, with the news publishers for each specific contemplated use of their content, negotiations that would allow the news industry to attempt to negotiate compensation and control if the playing field were remotely equal.
 But today's world is also very different from 2007 in the numerous ways that Google has used its position as the dominant online platform to strong-arm the news industry into implicitly or explicitly giving into broad and often unknown or unanticipated uses of its content.
 Google has used its leverage in ranking search results to steer the news industry into a web of products that do not compensate publishers for their participation or give them control over their valuable content.
 For example, no news publisher can afford to remove itself from Google News for fear of falling in its Google Search rankings - in part because of their interoperability - and Google has used this power to advance its ends at the news media's expense.
-As one publisher explained the relationship generally,
+As one publisher explained the relationship generally, Google "sucks you into the vortex one step at a time without any visibility into its eventual plans, leading to a clear dependency on Google, and only at the last minute do you realize you've given away the farm."
+Copyright law has become an ineffective protection because the news publishers do not have the power to enforce their copyright rights.